metaInDream/vite-react-template/README.md

 1. Install Eslint and prettier extension for vs code.
 2. Make Sure Both are enabled
 3. Make sure all packages are Installed.
 (Mostly Eslint and prettier in node_modules)
-4. Enable formatOnSave of vs code
+4. Enable formatOnSave of vs code，见 `.vscode` 目录下的配置
 5. Open a .tsx file and check if the bottom right corners of vs code have Eslint and Prettier with a double tick

 ![Screenshot (253)_LI](https://user-images.githubusercontent.com/52120562/162486286-7383a737-d555-4f9b-a4dd-c4a81deb7b96.jpg)